parekhjigar/tweet-stance-classification/README.md

-## stance-classification
+## Stance-classification

-The stance classification problem is to develop a Deep learning model to classify tweets that are about one of five politically-charged targets: “Atheism”, “the Feminist Movement”, “Climate Change is a Real Concern”, “Legalization of Abortion”, or “Hillary Clinton”.
-Given the text of a tweet and a target, models must classify the tweet as either FAVOUR or AGAINST, or NEITHER.
+The stance classification problem is to develop a Deep learning model to classify tweets that are about one of five politically-charged targets:

+- Atheism
+- The Feminist Movement
+- Climate Change is a Real Concern
+- Legalization of Abortion
+- Hillary Clinton

+Given the text of a tweet and a target, models must classify the stance as either:

+- FAVOUR
+- AGAINST
+- NEITHER

 ## Dataset